belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

  Exposure       | + A         | **B**
  Status of Case | **- C**     | D

 The information about whether exposure is related to being a case, being a control, is really limited to the matched groups where the case and the control are called **discordant with** respect to exposure. (-C AND B)
+-> So for example, capital **B** were the number of matched groups where the case was a smoker and the control was not, and capital **C** were the number of matched groups where the control was a smoker and the case was not.